Insulated Clothing Buying Guide

 - 1000 fill power – only ever used in one jacket, the Patagonia Encapsil Belay Parka

-We can certainly state that a given amount of 800 fill down will be warmer than the same weight of 600 fill down, regardless of test method, but as ever this is only half the story.
+We can say for sure that 800 fill down will be warmer than 600 fill down of the same weight.
+This is true no matter the test method.
+But, as always, this is only half the story.
 The amount of down used also makes a crucial difference.
-A jacket containing 300g of 600 fill power will feel much warmer than one containing just 30g of 800 fill power!
+A jacket containing 300g of 600 fill power will feel much warmer than one containing just 30g of 800 fill power.